 The form, function, physiological integration, and behaviour of major types of aquatic animals is considered.
 Emphasis is placed on Classes of organisms, using commercially important species as primary examples.
+Fall semester - 3 lecs and 3 labs per week.

 BIOL3006 (AS375): Aquatic Ecology (AS)